SwedbankPay/swedbank-pay-woocommerce-payments/installation-guide.md

-Installation and configuration manual for PayEx WooCommerce Payments
+Installation and configuration manual for Swedbank Pay WooCommerce Payments
 ------------

-This plugin is using PayEx RESTful API and specifically the PayEx Payment Instruments section.
-For documentation about the API see https://developer.payex.com/xwiki/wiki/developer/view/Main/ecommerce/payex-payment-instruments/
+This plugin is using Swedbank Pay RESTful API and specifically the Swedbank Pay Payment Instruments section.
+For documentation about the API see https://developer.swedbankpay.com/payments/

 ## Prerequisites